rupert12pl/unifi_gatway_refacoty/README.md

 ## Enable verbose logging

-To collect detailed diagnostics (including VPN probe information), add the following snippet to your Home Assistant `configuration.yaml` and reload the logger integration:
+To collect detailed diagnostics, add the following snippet to your Home Assistant `configuration.yaml` and reload the logger integration:

 ```yaml
 logger: